Guinea-Bissau

 Trade Partners

-India, the EU and Senegal account for the largest share of Guinea Bissau's trade (almost 80%).
-The most important export markets for products from Guinea-Bissau are India (82.2%), Ghana and Togo.
+Singapore, the EU, China, and Senegal accounted for the largest share of Guinea Bissau's trade (about 86% in 2023).
+The most important export markets for products from Guinea-Bissau are Singapore (60%), China and India.

 Economic Structure

-The economy is based mainly on agriculture which contributes about 50% to the country's GDP and supports the livelihood of about 80% of the population.
+The economy is based mainly on services (46% of GDP in 2023) and agriculture (31%).
+Agriculture supports the livelihood of about 80% of the population.
 Industrial activity so far is limited to a number of small-scale operations mainly in the area of agricultural processing and beverages.

 Usage of EBA Preferences